 There is more to gain with good dental hygiene than just a bright smile.
 Your teeth reflect the state of your health.
 Poor dental hygiene can lead to several health complications from gum disease to diabetes, cancer, heart problems, and kidney disorders.
-For pregnant women, poor oral health affects the fetus as well, with a greater chance of preterm labour and low birth weight.
+For pregnant women, poor oral health affects the fetus too.
+There are greater chances of preterm labour and low birth weight.
 Proper daily brushing, flossing, and regular dental check-ups are not just healthy habits but also save you more expenses in the long run.

 Dental check-ups every six months prevent deeper problems such as root canals and other treatments that can cost you thousands of dollars to repair.
 Fresh breath and healthy teeth make you look attractive, feel confident and make you appear more responsible.
 Below are five good oral hygiene tips to get you started on this road, if you are not on it already.

 5 Tips to Boost Good Dental Health

 - Floss between your teeth: You may find flossing unnecessary if you have brushed well but your dentist will tell you that it’s not good enough.
 Flossing is a must because bits of food particles can get lodged between your teeth, leading to potential problems.
 Flossing removes these particles and all the potential problems with it.
-Floss at least once a day for effective results.
+Do it at least once a day for effective results.

 KR Dental – Your Oshawa Dentists since 1995

 King Ritson Dental Clinic in Oshawa is well reputed to help customers maintain healthy smiles.
 With a team of 10 dentists and 25 dental hygienists, KR Dental provides a variety of treatments and services to serve any issue you may have with your oral health.
 Using advanced dental technology, we are committed to assisting you with a positive experience at affordable payment plans.
 Call us to guide you through your dental journey.